ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

 List the most significant changes.

+## 5.1.1

+ - Fix count in minutes array out from schedule merger.
+ - Fix typo in price receiver status.

 ## 5.1.0

  - Add immediate flag to levels to make the change to happen immediately, unless timed out.